Biden expected to tap Julie Rodriguez to run 2024 campaign

-WASHINGTON (AP) — President Joe Biden is expected to tap Julie Rodriguez, a senior White House adviser, to manage his reelection campaign, a person familiar with deliberations on the matter said Sunday.
+WASHINGTON (AP) — President Joe Biden is expected to tap Julie Rodriguez, a senior White House adviser, to manage his reelection campaign, two people familiar with deliberations on the matter said Sunday.

 Rodriguez, a longtime Democratic party activist, also worked in former President Barack Obama’s White House.
 She’s the granddaughter of labor leader Cesar Chavez and labor activist Helen Fabela Chávez.